prajitdas/EBXPrivacy/README.md

 It is okay to use my personal or XDA e-mail for things that cannot be shared in public, such as security reports.

-**There is only support for official XPrivacy releases.**
+**There is only support for official EBXPrivacy releases.**

 **There is no support for versions prior to the latest stable release.**

 It is already enough work to support the latest stable official version.

-There is no support for XPrivacy on Ice Cream Sandwich (ICS) or Jelly Bean anymore.
+There is no support for EBXPrivacy on Ice Cream Sandwich (ICS) or Jelly Bean anymore.
-There is limited support for XPrivacy on KitKat.
+There is limited support for EBXPrivacy on KitKat.
 Limited support means I will try to fix bugs, but only if it doesn't take much time.

 **I will not look into issues of applications that cost money or have root access.**